siqili0325/siqili0325.github.io/_pages/about.md

 I'm Siqi, a PhD student at [Digital Medicine Lab](https://blog.nus.edu.sg/liunan/), Duke-NUS Medical School.

-Prior to Duke-NUS, I obtained B.S. in both Mathematics and Statistics with High Distinction and High Honors in Statistics from the University of Michigan in April, 2021.
+Prior to Duke-NUS, I obtained B.S. in both Mathematics and Statistics with High Distinction and High Honors in Statistics from the University of Michigan in April, 2021. <br>
 Here's the [link](https://drive.google.com/file/d/14tf0MGQ4rOotmwVfcAnDwLZA7WaObCmI/view) to my honors thesis. <br>

 <!--
 Create content & metadata